hyperledger/fabric-private-chaincode/README.md

   will have to override in `$FPC_PATH/config.override.mk` the default definition in make of `DOCKER_DAEMON_SOCKET`)
 * GNU make

-Once you have cloned the repository, you can either use the images we have already created or you can manually build them.
+Once you have cloned the repository, you can either use the pre-built images or you can manually build them.
+Next, you start the development container.

 #### Pull docker images
 To pull the docker image and start the development container execute the following: